verrazzano/docs/content/en/docs/setup/backup/restore.md

 ```

-In case of OpenSearch, during restore we perform the following actions:
+The above example will restore an OpenSearch cluster from an existing backup

-- Recreate a new OpenSearch cluster.
+- It will recreate a new OpenSearch cluster (with new indexes).
-- Use a `postHook` to invoke the OpenSearch APIs that restores the snapshot data.
-That way we can get back the indices we had backed up prior to cleaning up.
+- The `postHook` will invoke the OpenSearch APIs that restores the snapshot data.
+- The container on which the hook needs to be executed is identified by the pod label selectors, followed by the container name.
+  In this case its `statefulset.kubernetes.io/pod-name: vmi-system-es-master-0`

+**_NOTE:_** The hook needs to be a `postHook` since we want to apply it after the Kubernetes objects are restored.

 Once the restore is executed, the hook logs can be seen in the `velero restore logs` command.
 Additionally, the hook logs are also stored under `/tmp` folder in the pod itself.